pradeep-varma/pradeep-varma/README.md

 - 👋 Hi, I’m @pradeep-varma
 - 👀 I’m interested in CompetitiveCoding
-- 🌱 I’m currently learning Android Developement
+- 🌱 I’m a Full Stack Developer
 - 📫 How to reach me https://www.linkedin.com/in/ganapathiraju-pradeep-varma-8040711b1/

 <!---